leberrigan/MotusStationGuide/antennas.md

 information (e.g. departure directions of songbirds from a stopover site).

-When ordering antennas, it's important to know what frequency you need it to be tuned to.
+When ordering antennas, it’s important to know what frequency you need it to be tuned to.
 For detecting Lotek tags, antennas must be tuned to 150.1 MHz (Europe), 151.5 MHz (Australia), or 166.380 MHz (Western Hemisphere), depending on the region.
 For detecting CTT tags, antennas